replicatedhq/replicated-docs/docs/enterprise/snapshots-restoring-full.md

     [View a larger image](/images/partial-snapshot-tab.png)

-1. Click the **Restore from this backup** icon for the snapshot that you want to restore.
+1. Click the **Restore from this backup** icon (the circular blue arrows) for the backup that you want to restore.

-    The Restore from Partial backup (Application) dialog opens.
+    The **Restore from Partial backup (Application)** dialog opens.

-1. Under **Type your application slug to continue**, enter the application slug next to the snapshot that you want to restore.
+1. Under **Type your application slug to continue**, enter the application slug next to the backup that you want to restore.

     ![Restore Partial Snapshot dialog](/images/restore-partial-dialog.png)